<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Alice Cockerill]]></dc:creator>

-<guid isPermaLink="false">https://gardeners-4allseasons.co.uk/?p=1607</guid>
+<guid isPermaLink="false">https://gardeners-4allseasons.co.uk/?p=1856</guid>

-<p><a href="https://gardeners-4allseasons.co.uk/brambles-to-bloom/brambles-to-bloom-my-gardening-chronicles-an-introduction/" rel="nofollow">Source</a></p>]]></content:encoded>
+<p><a href="https://gardeners-4allseasons.co.uk/seasonal-gardening/gardening-through-the-british-weather/" rel="nofollow">Source</a></p>]]></content:encoded>

 </item>